-The reason this was not necessary in java was because calling an instance method on a null reference variable automatically causes a NullPointerException to be thrown, which provides some error tracking to the programmer.
+This was not necessary in java was because calling an instance method on a null reference variable causes a NullPointerException to be thrown, providing some error tracking to the programmer.

-Finally a word about our naming conventions.
-In some other programming classes you may have used names like 'BlahHndl' or 'BlahPtr' instead of 'BlahRef'.
-Is one name better than the other?
-Of course not.
-However, for the sake of consistency, you are required to adhere to the naming conventions outlined in this document and the previous ADT handout.
-In particular the file names Blah.c, Blah.h, BlahClient.c; the function names newBlah, freeBlah, printBlah; and the type names BlahRef, and Blah are not open to modification.
+Finally a word about our naming conventions in C. In some other programming classes you may have used names like 'BlahHndl' or 'BlahPtr' instead of 'BlahRef'.
+Obviously one name is not intrinsically better than another, but for the sake of consistency, you are required to adhere to the naming conventions outlined in this document and the previous ADT handout.
+In particular the file names Blah.c, Blah.h, BlahTest.c; the function names newBlah(), freeBlah(), printBlah(); and the type names Blah, and BlahRef are not open to modification.
 This is not unlike the situation programmers face in industry.
 Each company has some set of notational conventions and procedures which everyone follows so that everybody can easily read and maintain each other's work.